Where am I?

 You are on the site of Eastville Workhouse, which opened its doors in 1847.
 In the 1930s it became an old people’s home and was finally demolished in 1972.

-This page is about the two memorials which are part of the Eastville Workhouse Project.
+This page is about the three memorials which are part of the Eastville Workhouse Project.

 Eastville Workhouse Plaque